 The Approved Laboratory must always provide test results in a PDF format alongside any other format requested by the Producer or REAL (e.g., '.xls' or '.csv' for inclusion in bespoke databases).

-For any parameter test not carried out on a sample but shown on the report template, the report's corresponding result cell should display N/A, meaning 'not analysed'.
+For any parameter test not carried out on a sample but shown on the report template, the report's corresponding result cell should display N/A, meaning 'not analysed' or N/D, meaning 'not determined'.